 BA (Limerick), MPhil (Oxon), PhD (Cantab).

-My research interests are as follows: Linguistic purism in France and Quebec; language standardization; prescriptivism; language contact; historical sociolinguistics.
+My research interests are as follows: Linguistic purism in France and Quebec; language standardization; prescriptivism; language attitudes; language contact; historical sociolinguistics; heritage languages.

 This second-year module is designed to introduce students to the field of Sociolinguistics, with particular focus on the French language.
 It explores the relationship between language and society through an examination of the social contexts of language use.
 Topics include language variation across age, gender and social class; language and identity; language attitudes; bilingualism and diglossia; and language and politeness.